Veeam

 ---|---|---|---|---|

-Backup Only? assumes using the storage only as a backup repository.
+Backup Only? assumes only using the storage as a backup repository.
 This can be understood as a recommendation, not a rule.
-The number of VMs is based upon conservative throughput estimates with an average VM size set as 100GB and a backup window of eight hours running full backups.
-All other requirements for the number of Veeam backup proxies, and networking dependencies also apply.
+The number of VMs is based upon conservative throughput estimates, with an average VM size set to 100GB and a backup window of eight hours running full backups.
+All other requirements for the number of Veeam backup proxies and networking dependencies also apply.

 Number of VMs backed up.
 Numbers are based on max capacity and estimate 100GB per VM and a 2:1 optimal compression ratio.
 Compression and deduplication settings can radically change the estimates, and Veeam allows for fine-tuning.